xjensen/ca-geo-search/README.md

 That machine will need some beef, because we'll be pushing a lot of bits.
 Make sure you have about 40GB free disk space before starting.
 You'll probably want at least 16GB of RAM.

+> Docker Compose is fine for development.
+It's probably not the best for production here.
+If we use this, we'll want to piece out these services for use on more reliable and scalable infrastructure: AWS, Azure, GCP, Kubernetes and friends, etc.

 First, prepare the data directory for elasticsearch.

 ```